NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Is there other information that you need to do?
 Is there more information that you need to look at?
 Perhaps there was a Miranda rights violation.
 Or are you going to enter into what's called pre-negotiations with the prosecutors?
 This is where the prosecutors will send over a plea agreement.
 Suppose they request a proffer agreement.

-So, if you've seen some things in these interviews that touch on your case you're looking to hire a federal criminal defense attorney to help you or a loved one, pick up the phone.
+So, if you've seen some things in these interviews that touch on your case, you're looking to hire a federal criminal defense attorney to help you or a loved one pick up the phone.

 You'll probably have an interview in a meeting with the probation department.
-They'll get all of your background information and then they will prepare a report for the judge.
-Then ultimately you will appear.
+They'll get all of your background information, and then they will prepare a report for the judge.
+Then, ultimately, you will appear.
 You will be entitled to say something at your sentencing.
 Your attorney will argue.

 Federal Sentencing Guidelines

-They are going to be guided by the Federal Sentencing Guidelines, which basically give them a range of a sentence as to what they can give you, which includes mandatory minimum sentences.
+They are going to be guided by the Federal Sentencing Guidelines, which basically give them a range of sentences as to what they can give you, which includes mandatory minimum sentences.
 They can certainly go above or below the Federal Sentencing Guidelines, but they are instructed to consider those guidelines.
 Your defense lawyer will prepare a sentencing memo.

 In fact, they must consider those Guidelines in formulating their sentence.
 So, that will be the end of your case.
 You'll be sentenced.
 You'll end up getting out on supervised release, and then ultimately, once you finish everything, you'll be done with your federal case.